joshsj/joshsj.github.io/source/_drafts/trees.md

 _complete_.

-Within the world of heaps, we firstly have **min-heaps**, in which a parent node have a lesser-or-equal value to any/all of its children.
-That is, a small value means higher priority.
+Within the world of heaps, we firstly have **min-heaps**, in which a parent node has a lesser-or-equal value to all of its children.
+That is, a smaller value means higher priority.
 A **max-heap** is the opposite.

 {%